tsnowak/al-folio/_pages/about.md

 Welcome!

 My name is Theodore Nowak and I'm a Roboticist and Computer Scientist with a passion for the outdoors, foreign policy, and medicine.
 I want to use the tools studying Engineering has conferred to solve human problems.
-Whether its promoting human inspiration -- through outdoor exploration and historical conservation -- or human well being -- via natural conservation and social equality -- I'm interested in using technological innovation to solve human problems.
+Whether it's promoting human inspiration -- through outdoor exploration and historical conservation -- or human well being -- via natural conservation and social equality -- I'm interested in using technological innovation to solve human problems.

 To make meaningful change, I believe in interdisciplinary teams and diverse experience.
 While I've focused on Machine Learning, Computer Vision, and Robotics, I've studied or minored in Policy, Ethics, Spanish, History, Medicine, and Physics, and I find my best self out in nature while trail running, orienteering, sailing, or backpacking.